PR0Grammar/crafting-interpreters/Chpt4/README.md

 - The scanner takes raw source code as a series of characters and groups into into a series of chunks called __tokens__ (meaningful "words" or "punctuations")

-- Scanners are pretty much a `switch` statement.
+- Scanners are pretty much a `switch` statement - they just need to handle every valid case

 ## The Interpreter Framework